andrewharmellaw/wardley-maps-book/README.md

     asciidoctor-epub3 -a ebook-format=kf8 wardley-maps-book.adoc

 == To Do ==
-* Add a LICENCE.md file to this repository
-* Download the images for Chapters 1 and 2
 * Make the URLs in Chapter 3 which point to other chapters, point to the book chapters instead
 * Add a cover
 * Change the type-setting so that paragraphs in the .mobi output aren't indented